mikewuu/react-beautiful-dnd-tester/README.md

 # Beautiful Tests for Beautiful Drag and Drops

-An expressive API for dragging objects in a test:
+An expressive API for dragging objects in a test.

 `verticalDrag(this).inFrontOf(that)`

+This package uses `fireEvent` from `@testing-library/react`.

 ```
 Currently only tested with simple lists.